 Breadcrumbs tab lets you choose on/off Breadcrumb display.
 A “breadcrumb” (or “breadcrumb trail”) is a type of secondary navigation scheme that reveals the user’s location in a website or Web application

-You can change the order of the articles which are displayed in the Sidebar of your Kb.
+You can change the order of the articles which are displayed in the Sidebar (Table of contents) of your Kb.

 Asc.
 Post Date displays the articles in Ascending order of their published date which is from older to latest.